Hurricane (Kanye West and the Weeknd song): Release and promotion

 After Donda failed to release on August 6, 2021, "Hurricane" appeared on Apple Music as the second track on the Donda pre-order page.
 The track was made available via international streaming services such as Yandex and Line Music on August 8, though was not available on any in the United States.
 On August 29, "Hurricane" was included as the fifth track on West's tenth studio album Donda.
 The track was playlisted by Swedish mainstream station Sveriges Radio P3 on September 3, 2021.
-It was sent to American rhythmic contemporary radio stations as the album's lead single 11 days later, through GOOD Music and Def Jam.
+It was sent to American rhythmic contemporary radio stations as the album's lead single 11 days later, through West's labels GOOD Music and Def Jam.

-On October 20, 2021, American rapper Big Sean performed his unreleased verse for "Hurricane" as part of a nine minute freestyle with Power 106's L.A.
+On October 20, 2021, American rapper Big Sean performed his unreleased verse for "Hurricane" as part of a nine-minute freestyle with Power 106's L.A.
 Leakers.
 On October 31, 2021, the Sunday Service Choir performed a gospel rendition of "Hurricane" with Canadian singer Justin Bieber for their Halloween concert at an anonymous rooftop location.
 The group were dressed entirely in white and surrounded by an audience dressed in black, while the singer rocked a white hood.
 During the performance, Bieber freestyle-sang over the track.
 On November 7, 2021, a rendition of the song was performed by the Sunday Service Choir for a session in tribute to the victims of a crowd crush at Travis Scott's Astroworld Festival set.
 The performance was live-streamed, as was the group's performance of it at a session promoting the deluxe edition of Donda a week later.
-On December 9, 2021, West performed the song at the Los Angeles Memorial Coliseum as part of his and Canadian musician Drake's Free Larry Hoover Benefit concert.
+On December 9, 2021, West performed the song at the Los Angeles Memorial Coliseum as part of his and Canadian musician Drake's Free Larry Hoover Benefit Concert.
 Drake accompanied him on stage and the rapper's performance marked a return after the musician had performed alone, which shocked the audience.

 On December 12, 2021, West performed the track as part of a surprise five-song set in the middle of fellow rapper Future's headlining performance at Rolling Loud California.
 While performing, he rocked a white hoodie, "Free Hoover" jeans, and Yeezy boots.
 On February 22, 2022, West performed "Hurricane" at the accompanying concert for his eleventh studio album Donda 2 in Miami's LoanDepot Park.
 During the performance of the song, West appeared to experience an issue with his in-ear monitors and seemingly lost his place, though it was speculated that he forgot the lyrics.
 The rapper's performance of "Hurricane" was followed by a performance of "Jail pt 2", which featured him reacting to the problem by throwing his microphone.